rdhr/CALiPPSO.jl/README.md

 ## ToDo's

 1. Write implementation of the analogous functions for polydisperse packings.
+2. Implement functions for closed boundary conditions
-2. Register CALiPPSO in Julia's packages registry.
+3. Register CALiPPSO in Julia's packages registry.

 ## Acknowledgements